alex-netkachov/pwd/README.md

 # pwd

-`pwd` is a simple cross-platform console password manager.
+`pwd` is a simple cross-platform console password manager, written in C#.

 It is:

 - small, less code means less bugs and less hidden places.
-- DRY, it is only focused on helping you managing passwords.
+- it is only focused on helping you managing passwords.
-- free of vendor-lock, use pwd together with openssl and your text editor.
+- free of vendor-lock, use it together with openssl and your text editor.
 - opensource, you can see what it does.
 - cross-platform, it works where `dotnet` works.
-- a script, no wacky binaries, you can see what runs.
-- functional, it does quite a lot.

 Add an [issue](https://github.com/AlexAtNet/pwd/issues) or send me a message <alex.netkachov@gmail.com> if you miss some functionality.